dutchtux3000/dojs-typescript/README.md

 It modifies the following things.

 - in the `main.js` the line `Object.defineProperty(exports, "__esModule", { value: true });` is removed. (exports in not available in main.js)
+- fix require path to use the root of the build folder instead of path of the file.

 After that all is done the files are copied to